Our commitment to achieving equality and diversity

 Cambridgeshire County Council works hard to ensure that we are fair and accessible to everyone, including people who are:

-- employees or prospective employees; contractors supplying goods or services; or people volunteering with us;
+- colleagues or prospective colleagues; contractors supplying goods or services; or people volunteering with us

 We are committed to meeting our duties under the Equality Act 2010.
-We will work to eliminate discrimination and to promote diversity and equal opportunities through our
+We work to eliminate discrimination and to promote diversity and equal opportunities through our:

 We know that the diversity of people and communities in Cambridgeshire helps to make our county the vibrant and creative place it is.